 About Me

-I like to think in analogies.
+I love thinking in analogies.

 Connecting disparate ideas to understand a concept better, or drawing on parallels to explain a concept to someone - this carries a lot of power.